New Grading Model Overview- Updated

 Stay consistent every day

-Regular engagement, the Daily Discussion Forum (full-time), and weekly faith reflections all add up over the semester.
+Regular DDF engagement and weekly faith-in-action reflections add up over the semester.

 [Up]